Physics 214: Intro to Quantum Mechanics

 Our course format will involve a combination of shorter lectures plus lots of hands-on and group problem-solving activities, so come prepared to read up in advance and get your hands on quantum ideas from day one!

 See Moodle for all other course details.

 Catalog description: An introduction to the principles governing systems at the atomic scale.
 Topics include the experimental basis of quantum mechanics, wave-particle duality, Schrodinger's equation and solutions in one dimension, time dependence of quantum states, angular momentum, and one-electron atoms.
 Recent developments, such as paradoxes calling attention to the remarkable behavior of quantum systems, or quantum computing, will be discussed.
 Multi-electron atoms and nuclei will be considered if time allows.
-Physics 212, a related laboratory half-course is required for majors, and may be taken concurrently or later.
+Physics 301 (Laboratory in Quantum Physics), a related laboratory half-course, be taken concurrently or later.